pyladies/pyladies-kit/docs/organizer/eventhosting/advice.md

 ## Dealing with unwelcome people

 Some people are jerks.
 It can be difficult to handle situations in which an unwanted person attends events, or otherwise is not a supporter of PyLadies.
-Check out {doc}`../difficult/responding` on how to handle people that violate the PyLadies {doc}`../difficult/coc`.
+Check out {ref}`coc-respond` on how to handle people that violate the PyLadies {ref}`coc`.
 Don't be afraid to ask someone to leave the event (or request the venue host to act as a "bouncer" for you).
 And if that person refuses, please feel comfortable/empowered to call local authorities requesting for help.